ROJAY'S ART GALLERY: Welcome to my private gallery. This is a select sampling of my work as it has progressed over the years, and

 My new business card, depicting an Indo-Canadian bride-to-be, printed by Ruby at Fleetwood Copy.
 The only thing

-I hate about it is that "tattoo" is spelled "tatoo" (my fault) on the back and it really, really bugs me.
+I hate about it is that "tattoo" is spelled "tatoo" on the back and it really, really bugs me.

 Advertising poster for the upcoming Indial Bridal Fair in Richmond, British Columbia.
 The intricate design on the

 hand ("posed" by a co-worker) is mehndi.
-This drawing is one of my personal favourites.
+This is one of my personal favourites.

 Portrait to commemorate Gerry who passed away recently.